alex-dudkin/HARUS/CodeBook.md

 that specify default location of the Samsung dataset:

 g_datadir <- "UCI HAR Dataset"
-- root directory of the dataset.
+- directory of the dataset.
-The directory is created automatically as you unpack the Samsung archive.
+The directory is created automatically as you unpack the Samsung archive into you working directory.

 g_dirs2merge <- c("test","train")
-- subdirectories inside the root directory.
+- subdirectories inside the dataset directory.
-The directories are created automatically as you unpack the Samsung archive.
+The subdirectories are created automatically as you unpack the Samsung archive.

 g_mergedir <- "merged"
-- the run_analysis.R script will create the directory.
+- the run_analysis.R script will create the directory in your working directory.
-The merged files will be put there.
+The merged files will be put in there.

 #Main Functions